olliw42/mLRS/README.md

 ## Firmware: Flashing ##

 Most devices which are supported can be flashed with the [mLRS Desktop App](https://github.com/olliw42/mLRS-Flasher).
-Additionally, Matek devices can be flashed using a web browser with the [mLRS Web Flasher](https://mlrs.xyz/flash).
+Additionally, Matek devices can be flashed using a web browser with the [mLRS Web Flasher](https://mlrs.xyz/flash), which makes flashing most easy.

-Once your hardware is flashed, you can then use the mLRS transmitter to configure your needs via the CLI, the mLRS Configuration Lua script, or the OLED display if available.
+Once your hardware is flashed, you can then use the mLRS transmitter to configure the system via the CLI, the mLRS Configuration Lua script for EdgeTx/OpenTx radios, or the OLED display if available.
 The mLRS receiver is configured by connecting to the transmitter, and then configuring it through the transmitter, exactly like the transmitter is configured.

 ## Software: Installation Bits and Bops ##